devnull-cz/c-prog-lang/modules/function-pointers.md

 #source fn-ptr.c

+:wrench: take the binary tree implementation and convert the depth-first traversal function to accept a second argument that will be a callback.
+Implement 2 callback functions - one that will print the integer type nodes, another that will print the string type nodes (each callback will check the type of the node).
+The callback will have a single argument - pointer to node.

 ## :wrench: argv sorting

 Use `qsort(3)` function to sort `argv`, and print it sorted then.
 Check the man